 This is fairly uncommon with oils and e juice but poor quality products will not taste as good.
 However, low-quality wax will most likely leave a nasty tasting residue on your coils and is near impossible to get rid of.
 Before replacing your coil, first try to remove the residue.
-Being careful not to put pressure against the actual coils, you can scrape all the residue from the atomizer and place it on the coils once again.
+Being careful not to put pressure against the actual coils, you can scrape all the residue from the atomizer and place it on the wax coils once again.
 Vape this residue until it is almost completely gone.
 It might taste nasty while you are getting rid of it but it could save you from replacing the coils completely.
 If the vapor still tastes bad after doing this, we recommend replacing the coils.

-When you buy a new dry herb vape, we always recommend priming the heating chamber by heating it on high while the chamber is empty, for a minute or two.
+When you buy a new dry herb vaporizer, we always recommend priming the heating chamber by heating it on high while the chamber is empty, for a minute or two.
 This will burn away any leftover particles from manufacturing that can impact taste.
 With quartz or ceramic coil wax pens, we recommend doing the same.
 It is very important you do not do this with wick coil vapes as you will ruin the coil from dry firing.